csecht/gravwave-taskX-df/README.md

 # gravwave-taskX-df
 Scripts to automatically adjust concurrency of E@H gravitational wave tasks running on AMD GPUs

 These taskXDF bash shell scripts are for Linux systems with one or more AMD GPUs running Einstein@Home O2MDF gravitational wave GPU tasks through BOINC.
 Supported AMD GPUs are Ellesmere, Polaris, Vega, or Navi. nVIDIA cards are not currently supported.
+The program will not work in mixed task queues; all tasks in queue must be of the gravitational wave O2MDF work series.

 The package consists of the files, taskXDF, taskXDF-timer, and taskXDF.cfg.
 All files should be run from within the same directory.